Tennu/tennu/readme.md

 ## Event Handling ##

-Tennu uses a custom event handler.
+Note: Tennu uses a custom event handler.
 Listeners are placed at the end of the event queue, insead of happening right away.
 Errors are currently logged to console, but otherwise swallowed.